Quick Answer

 Real Estate Route (if applicable)

-- Purchase and Sale Agreement (four copies required)
+| Purchase and Sale Agreement | Four copies required |

-- Escrow Agreement and Letter of Engagement with the local agent or developer
+| Letter of Engagement | With local agent or developer |

-- Proof of investment payment or escrow transfer confirmation
+| Payment proof | Investment payment or escrow transfer confirmation |

 Certification & Translation Rules